I can't pay my loan

 Current and former students can pay their bills online with a checking or savings account by logging on to UCD Access.

 The university will refer accounts to contracted third party collection agencies.
 Please contact Student Debt Management to determine which agency is responsible for your account.
 If your account has been referred to a collection agency, the following actions will be taken:

 No transcripts will be issued until the bill is paid in full

 Service charges of 1% per month will continue to be assessed

 Your account will be reported to the credit bureau

 Your tax returns may be subject to offset in order to pay the debt

 Please call the Bursar's office at 303-315-1800 or email email@example.com.
 They will direct you to the correct person to discuss your account.

 Welcome to the University of Colorado Denver Entrance

 Counseling Sessions for the Federal Perkins program, Federal Health Profession Loan programs and all Institutional Loan programs.
 A loan is a very significant responsibility to assume.
-Before accepting the loan, you are required to complete an entrance counseling session, and when you graduate or drop below half time, you are required to complete an exit counseling session.
-The loans processed by Student Debt Management are campus based funds and do not include Stafford Loans, Direct Loans, or PLUS Loans.
+Before accepting the loan, you are required to complete an entrance counseling session.
+When you graduate or drop below half time, you are required to complete an exit counseling session.
+The loans processed by Student Debt Management are campus based funds and do not include Stafford Loans, Direct Loans or PLUS Loans.